Learn more about the Lions John Cockayne Memorial Fellowship Trust Fund

 - Dr Sarah Milne, Clinical Research Lead, Physiotherapy and Exercise Physiology

-- Dr Kate Bristow, Lions Club of Oakleigh Representative
+- Dr Kate Bristow, Lions Club Representative

-- Ms Rosemary Barker, Lions Club of Oakleigh Representative
+- Ms Rosemary Barker, Lions Club Representative

 - Ms Sue Viney, Community Representative